jeanlouisferey/timezones/README.md

 ![timetable](./timetable.png)

+## Disclaimer

+Developed with the assistance of Claude 3.5 Sonnet.

 ## Features
 - Automatically detects winter/summer time for the reference country
 - Shows time conversions for working hours (8:00-20:00 French time)